exercism/csharp/exercises/robot-name/README.md

 Random names means a risk of collisions.
 Your solution must ensure that every existing robot has a unique name.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/robot-name` directory.

 ## Source